sebanc/linuxloops/Readme.md

 ## Quick start

 Linuxloops can be used from any Linux distribution or from Windows WSL, it has limited dependencies that are generally installed by default (most notably `curl`, `tar`, `xz`).
 Note: Windows WSL does not allow to write directly to a disk but you can create images and flash them to a drive using Rufus/Etcher or boot them from [Grub2Win][Grub2Win link].

+Download the linuxloops script:
+`curl -L https://raw.githubusercontent.com/sebanc/linuxloops/main/linuxloops -o ~/linuxloops`

 ### GUI installer

-Install the `zenity` package for your distro.
+Install the `zenity` package for your distro:
 - Debian-based distro: `sudo apt install zenity`
 - Arch-based distro: `sudo pacman -S zenity`
 - Fedora-based distro: `sudo dnf install zenity`

-Download the linuxloops script:
-`curl -L https://raw.githubusercontent.com/sebanc/linuxloops/main/linuxloops -o ~/linuxloops`

 Start the installer in GUI mode:
 `sudo bash ~/linuxloops`

 ### CLI installer

-Download the linuxloops script:
-`curl -L https://raw.githubusercontent.com/sebanc/linuxloops/main/linuxloops -o ~/linuxloops`

 Below is the list of command line flags:
 ```
 Usage: sudo bash linuxloops -distro <distribution name> -env <desktop environment> -dst <disk name or disk image path> [-s <total install size>] [-z <swap size>] [-b] [-e] [-L <locale>] [-K <keymap>] [-T <timezone>] [-n] [-S] [-c <custom_packages_list>] [-C <custom_script_path>] [-k <kernel_parameters_list>]
 -distro, --distribution <distribution name>			(Distribution to install)